 The main qualities of a quality single side frosted DTF PET film are:

-• the printed image has more of a matt finish
+the printed image has more of a shiny finish

-• this PET film has fewer layers and therefore absorbs less ink than double side frosted PET film
+this PET film has fewer layers and therefore absorbs less ink than double side frosted PET film by having lower ink levels.

 The main qualities of a quality double side frosted DTF PET film are:

-• the printed image is a little more shiny and vibrant than that produced using a single side frosted PET film, due to there being a little more ink absorbed (in the couple of extra layers of the film).
+the printed image is a little more matte than that produced using a single side frosted PET film.

 Is single side frosted or double side frosted PET film best for me?